Published May 25, 2021 • 14 minute read

 - Prior-period misstatements

-Seeking access to a risk management consultation expert suggests humility, leadership, and compassion for stakeholders.
-Such judgment may be sought from any group or individual with specialized knowledge or training; just don't forget to consider the expert's potential biases the same way you would anyone else's when evaluating their input.
+Consulting a risk management expert suggests humility, leadership, and compassion for stakeholders.
+Advice may be sought from any group or individual with specialized knowledge or training; just don't forget to consider the expert's potential biases the same way you would anyone else's when evaluating their input.

-Facilitated workshops bring key stakeholders together, face-to-face with project managers, to achieve team alignment in an efficient manner.
+Facilitated workshops bring key stakeholders together with project managers to achieve team alignment.
 This method works on several levels:

-- Workshops conveniently gather big players from different company departments (finance, marketing, operations, and human resources, for example), who are all working toward a common goal, into the same room, to work together to define cross-functional requirements.
+- Workshops gather big players from different company departments (finance, marketing, operations, and human resources, for example) into the same room to work together to define cross-functional requirements.

 Interviews, Self-assessments, Questionnaires & Surveys

 Interviews: If you've ever dreamed of becoming a reporter, this is your time to shine.
-Experienced project team members, stakeholders, and industry experts all hold a wealth of knowledge just waiting to be tapped into.
-What better way to identify risks than to ask the folks who have tried, failed, and learned from their mistakes already, so you don't have to?
+Experienced project team members, stakeholders, and industry experts all hold a wealth of knowledge just waiting to be tapped.
+What better way to identify risks than to ask the folks who have tried, failed, and learned from their mistakes?

-Self-assessments: This is only effective if the participant is self-aware and honest.
-To placate inherent biases, utilize a pre-written self-assessment template, such as that found here.
+Self-Assessments: This is only effective if the participant is self-aware and honest.
+To assuage inherent biases, utilize a pre-written self-assessment template.

-Questionnaires/Surveys: Of all the methods outlined in this section, interviews likely seem the simplest, fastest route to the answers you're looking for.
-Here's the hitch, however: People can, and will, lie to your face, to save face.
-Questionnaires and surveys may be kept anonymous, and give participants more time to consider prompts, hopefully leading to more thoughtful responses.
+Questionnaires/Surveys: Of all the methods outlined in this section, interviews may seem like the fastest, simplest route to the answers you're looking for.
+Here's the hitch, however: People can, and will, lie to your face to save face.
+Questionnaires and surveys can be kept anonymous and give participants more time to consider prompts, hopefully leading to more thoughtful responses.

 Take your time and be thorough throughout the Identify component.
 This will help streamline subsequent risk management stages.